ddimmery/stochpw/README.md

 # Predict importance weights
 weights = weighter.predict(X, A)

-# Use weights for causal inference (in external package)
+# Use weights for downstream task
+# (tools for causal estimation not provided)
 # ate = weighted_estimator(Y, A, weights)
 ```